 “The movie demonstrated that along the way people won’t support you, but if you work hard, it can bring you one step closer to your end goal.
 And my career has been a series of small steps to get to where I am today.”

-Zoë took one of the first of those small steps at Stellenbosch University, while studying for her BA Hons in International Relations.
+Zoë took one of the first of those small steps at SU, while studying for her BA honours in international relations.

-She also worked at Cape Town-based radio station KFM during her last year at Stellenbosch, reporting on the traffic for the Drive Time show.
+She also worked at Cape Town-based radio station KFM during her last year at SU, reporting on the traffic for the Drive Time show.

 “I’m proud of the fact that I never missed an academic deadline despite being swamped trying to balance being a student and radio presenter,” she says.